direnv/direnv/man/direnv.1.md

 Before each prompt it checks for the existence of an ".envrc" file in the current and parent directories.
-If the file exists, it is loaded into a bash sub-shell and all exported variables are then captured by direnv and then made available to your current shell.
+If the file exists, it is loaded into a bash sub-shell and all exported variables are then captured by direnv and then made available to your current shell, while unset variables are removed.

 Because direnv is compiled into a single static executable it is fast enough to be unnoticeable on each prompt.
 It is also language agnostic and can be